 So how does one define the nature and style of the culture that is most appropriate for their organisation?
 If you’re clear about and have achieved consensus between your board, CEO and leadership team as to your organisation’s vision, purpose, strategy and main goals then the answer is easy.

 Your desired culture will be the one that is most likely to lead to great success and the achievement of your vision, purpose, strategy and your main goals.

 A constructive culture will enhance your ability to achieve your strategy and goals.
 A toxic or destructive culture will be a significant detriment and a hand brake on your ability to achieve your strategy and goals.
 That’s why being deliberate about the way you define, create, form and shape your culture is so important.

 If, for example, your organisation is in IT and/or telecommunications, will it be important for it to have a culture of innovation and adaptability or would it be more likely to achieve success if it is conservative and resistant to change?
-Hopefully the answer is obvious.
-This is a critical discussion for the board to have with their CEO and leadership team with a view to reaching consensus on what is the most appropriate culture for great success and for their strategy and main goals to be achieved.
+Hopefully, the answer is obvious.
+This is a critical discussion for the board to have with their CEO and leadership team with a view to reaching a consensus on what is the most appropriate culture for great success and for their strategy and main goals to be achieved.